KubeRocketCI/docs/docs/use-cases/external-secrets.md

     ![Github Repository](../assets/use-cases/external-secrets/github_repo.png "Github repository")

-2. Create a commit in the `es-usage` repository in which you add the following configuration files:
+2. Create a commit in the `es-usage` repository and add the following configuration files to the helm chart:

-    1. deploy-templates/templates/sa.yaml:
+    1. `deploy-templates/templates/sa.yaml`:

         ```yaml
         apiVersion: v1